-- 1. The Vice Provost for Research must prepare a written report that includes at least the following elements: - a.
-The name and position of the Respondent; - b.
-A description of the allegations of Research Misconduct; - A description of any internal or external support for the research giving rise to the allegations, including, for example, grant and contract numbers and references to grant applications; - d.
-References for any publications involving the research in question; - e.
-Any comments on the report by the Respondent; - f.
-A recommendation as to whether an Investigation is warranted, and a statement of the basis for this recommendation. - 2.
+- 1. The VPRI must prepare a written report that includes the following elements: the name and position of the Respondent; a description of the allegations of Research Misconduct; a description of any internal or external support for the research giving rise to the allegations, including, for example, grant and contract numbers and references to grant applications; references for any publications involving the research in question; any comments on the report by the Respondent; and a recommendation as to whether an Investigation is warranted, and a statement of the basis for this recommendation. - 2.
 The Respondent shall be provided with a draft of the Inquiry report and shall have 10 calendar days to provide written comments on it.
-The Vice Provost for Research may also make relevant portions of the report available to the Complainant and/or witnesses (but not give them a copy), for comment.
-In preparing his or her final report, the Vice Provost for Research shall consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable) on the draft Inquiry report.
+The VPRI may also make relevant portions of the report available to the Complainant and/or witnesses (but not give them a copy), for comment.
+In preparing his or her final report, the VPRI shall consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable) on the draft Inquiry report.